silverstone-git/shortie/README.md

  * trust proxy Setting: The trust proxy setting in Express.js has been correctly configured to 1 to enhance security when running behind a reverse proxy like Nginx.
 This mitigates the risk of IP spoofing attacks on rate limiting.
  * Redis Connection Fix: Issues with the Redis connection have been resolved, ensuring reliable communication with the Redis database.
  * Enhanced Logging: More logging has been added to improve debugging and monitoring in production.
  * Package Lock Ignored: The package-lock.json file is now ignored in version control to allow flexibility in dependency updates.
-(This is generally not recommended unless you have a specific reason to do so).

 ### Bug Fixes and Debugging:
  * Docker Configuration: Issues with the Docker environment were resolved with a lot of trial and error
  * Type Error Fixes: Several type errors have been corrected to improve code stability and prevent runtime issues.